Aendraes/Small-Python-Projects/multiclipboard/readme.md

 A simple program that adds functionality to the copy-paste system.

 'ctrl+c' Gets the added function of copying every entry into a json file.
-'ctrl+b' Pastes all entries from file into
-'ctrl+ä' Opens a window with a text box, by clicking the button you create a new empty file with json-format.
+'ctrl+b' Pastes all entries from file into a list in the format [1,2,3] 'ctrl+ä' Opens a window with a text box, by clicking the button you create a new empty file with json-format.
 Format:"myfile.json"
 'ctrl+4' Pastes one entry back in the list until the list ends.
 'ctrl+6' pastes one entry forward in the list until the list ends.